-An endpoint conflict occurs when the USB is working in device mode during an isochronous communication.
+An endpoint conflict occurs when the USB is working in device mode and an isochronous IN endpoint exists.

 When the endpointA IN direction is an isochronous IN endpoint, and the host sends an IN token to endpointA on another device, then the OUT transaction may be missed regardless the OUT endpoint number.
 Generally, this occurs when the device is connected to the host through a hub and other devices are connected to the same hub.